pragnesh87/svelte-sudoku/README.md

 `npm run dev`

 This is work for the easy sudoku and some medium level sudoku not working for hard level.

+# To Do
+- find solution for medium and hard level.